Banking and Finance Law Guide

 - The ability to understand the ambitions and goals of your client in order to advise them on whether the risks and benefits of a deal are worthwhile and ultimately in their best interests

 - Good personal skills to build and maintain relationships with clients as well as being able to condense complex information into practical advice that a client can understand and act on.

-How to Become a Banking and Finance Lawyer: What are Some Different Routes into Becoming a Banking and Finance Lawyer?
+Routes into Becoming a Banking and Finance Lawyer

 Work experience with banks, accounting firms or any other company demonstrating an interest in finance would look good for this career path and also give you the chance to develop commercial awareness.
 You should also consider going on a vacation scheme with a firm that specialises in banking and finance law.

 Next: Read our guide to Commercial Law